matanabukarat/FullStackTestAutomationProject/README.md

 This project demonstates a smart test automation infrastructure.
 It is built in hierarchy order of modules, each module contains number of classes with methods.
 There are main/common/helpers/actions/page_object modules.
 In this way, the tests can be created in a very simple way with minimum lines of code.
-Also the infrastructure allows to work with differend kinds of applications.
+Also, the infrastructure allows to work with differend kinds of applications.
 **Big advantage of the infrastructure is that it can be easily maintained!**

 ### _Project Overview_